-As a continuation of our previous systematic works on the fundamental atomic parameters databases [2,3,12-21]; and [22], the findings from these studies deepen our comprehension of the dynamics involved in Auger Yields and Coster-Kronig transitions, as well as their influence on radiative and non-radiative yields.
-This will contribute to advancements in scientific applications across spectroscopy, electronic device development, and medical and environmental fields.
+As a continuation of our previous systematic works on the fundamental atomic parameters databases [2,3,12-21] and [22], the findings from these studies deepen our comprehension of the dynamics involved in Auger Yields and Coster-Kronig transitions, as well as their influence on radiative and non-radiative yields.
 These databases comprise a total of 130 published values from 1955 to 2024 and cover elements with atomic numbers in the range 28 ≤ Z ≤ 100).
 The weighted mean values, average z-scores, and combined standard deviations have been calculated for each element and the parameters and are also presented in the databases.

 Survey of experimental works